sharjeelfaiq/simple-loader/README.md

 Demo: https://simpleloader.netlify.app/

 # simple-loader
-Simple Loader Made Only With HTML &amp; CSS.
-Demo 👇 This can be used without JavaScript.
+Simple Loader Made Only With HTML, CSS, and JavaScript.
+This can be used without JavaScript.
 JavaScript is added just for a bit of functionality.
 Modify it as you like.